 - other persons who are permitted by law to administer an oath

 The Solicitors Act 1974 states that “every solicitor who holds a practising certificate which is in force shall have the powers conferred on a commissioner for oaths by the Commissioners for Oaths Acts 1889 and 1891”.
-This means that any practising solicitor may authenticate a statutory declaration.
-Because a statutory declaration needs to be signed in the presence of particular person (vs. a deed poll which can be signed in the presence of relatively anyone) it is a far less common method.
+This means that any practising solicitor may authenticate a Statutory Declaration.
+Because a Statutory Declaration needs to be signed in the presence of particular person (whereas a Deed Poll can be signed in the presence of a friend) it is a far less common method.

 Act of Parliament

 It is also possible for an individual to bring in a private act.
 Private Acts of Parliament were common in the nineteenth century.
 They were used for things like the construction of docks, and gas and water infrastructure.
 And indeed a common method for people wishing to change their names.
 Few people these days change their names in this way because the procedure is lengthy, complex and prohibitively expensive in comparison to the aforementioned alternate methods; Deed Poll and Statutory Declaration.